Can (band): Archive releases

 Can released a compilation album Limited Edition in 1974, and expanded it to a double album Unlimited Edition in 1976 from their unreleased studio recordings.
 Delay 1968, released in 1981, was a compilation of unreleased 1968–1969 recordings.
 Cannibalism 2, a compilation album of album and single material, also included one unreleased song, "Melting Away", from the 1960s.

-In 1995 The Peel Sessions was released, a compilation of Can recordings at the BBC.
-In 1999 Can Box was released, with a Can video documentary, a concert recording from 1972 and a double live CD compiled by Michael Karoli and later released separately as Can Live Music (Live 1971–1977).
-Unreleased live music of Can have been also released on the 40th Anniversary Edition of Tago Mago in 2011 and 17 LP collection box Can in 2014.
+In 1995, The Peel Sessions was released, a compilation of Can recordings at the BBC.
+In 1999, Can Box was released, with a Can video documentary, a concert recording from 1972 and a double live CD compiled by Michael Karoli and later released separately as Can Live Music (Live 1971–1977).
+Unreleased live music by Can was also released on the 40th Anniversary Edition of Tago Mago in 2011 and 17 LP collection box Can in 2014.

 The Lost Tapes, released in 2012, was overseen by Irmin Schmidt and Daniel Miller, compiled by Schmidt and Jono Podmore, and edited by Podmore.
+A series of releases of live recordings began in 2021 and had reached 6 releases as of November 2024, with the recording dates ranging from 1973 to 1977.